kumuluz/kumuluzee-logs/README.md

 ***Config file location***

-Config file location can be provided by providing the `kumuluzee.logs.config-file-location` property:
+If you prefer to use the config file in the file system, you can specify the config file location using the `kumuluzee.logs.config-file-location` config property:

 ```yaml
 kumuluzee: